 With vision therapy, schoolwork, sports, and other daily activities that were once challenging become easier.

 The trained visual skills developed through vision therapy empowers the child and shows them that they, too, can succeed.
 Don’t let poor visual skills hinder your child or yourself from accomplishing goals.
 Speak with Dr. Steven Wang to discover how vision therapy can unlock your or your child’s hidden potential.
-Call Advanced Eyecare Vision Therapy Center today.
+Call Advanced Eyecare Optometric Center today.